AnishK689/Classification-of-food-using-deep-learning/README.md

 - [Contributing](#contributing)

 ## Abstract
-Food classification is crucial for numerous applications, including dietary monitoring and image-based food recognition, aiming to promote healthier eating habits and facilitate food-related tasks.
-This abstract presents a comparative analysis of three deep learning models—Inception- V3, MobileNet, and a custom CNN—for classifying food items.
+-Food classification is crucial for numerous applications, including dietary monitoring and image-based food recognition, aiming to promote healthier eating habits and facilitate food-related tasks.
+-This abstract presents a comparative analysis of three deep learning models—Inception- V3, MobileNet, and a custom CNN—for classifying food items.
-Additionally, this study explores the efficacy of InceptionNet and MobileNet architectures alongside a custom CNN model.
+-Additionally, this study explores the efficacy of InceptionNet and MobileNet architectures alongside a custom CNN model.
-The motivation behind this research stems from the growing need for efficient food classification systems to promote healthier dietary choices and streamline food-related tasks in various domains.
+-The motivation behind this research stems from the growing need for efficient food classification systems to promote healthier dietary choices and streamline food-related tasks in various domains.
 The promising results underscore the potential of our approach to significantly enhance the accuracy and efficiency of food classification systems, with wide-ranging applications in dietary monitoring and food recognition.
-Dataset contains of 17500 images of different categories like pizza, hot dog, waffles etc.
+-Dataset contains of 17500 images of different categories like pizza, hot dog, waffles etc.

-An InceptionNetV3 version is used in this paper, which uses optimizer Adam and loss function Categorical Cross Entropy and batch size is 32 and epochs are 50.
+-An InceptionNetV3 version is used in this paper, which uses optimizer Adam and loss function Categorical Cross Entropy and batch size is 32 and epochs are 50.
 This model gives the accuracy of 88.6% and F1 score of 0.87 and precision of 0.88 and recall of 0.87.

-A MobileNet version is used in this paper, which uses optimizer SGD and loss function Categorical Cross Entropy and batch size is 30 and epochs 50.
+-A MobileNet version is used in this paper, which uses optimizer SGD and loss function Categorical Cross Entropy and batch size is 30 and epochs 50.
 This model gives the accuracy of 88.4% and F1 score of 0.89 and precision of 0.89 and recall of 0.89.

-A Custom CNN version is used in this paper, which uses optimizer Adam and loss function Categorical Cross Entropy and batch size is 30 and epochs 100.
+-A Custom CNN version is used in this paper, which uses optimizer Adam and loss function Categorical Cross Entropy and batch size is 30 and epochs 100.
 This model gives the accuracy of 78.7% and F1 score of 0.78 and precision of 0.78 and recall of 0.77.

 Confusion matrix indicates for all category the false negatives are zero.
 And false positives are 2.
 Total types of categories =20.